Soomet/swiftuilakers/README.md

 # swiftuilakers

-This is the my first attempt to try SwiftUI.
+This is my first attempt to SwiftUI.

-And I've used Lakers and its players name just to enjoy myself in the process because Lakers and Kobe is one my favorite teams and players of all time.
+I've used Lakers and its players name just to enjoy myself in the process just because Lakers and Kobe is one my favorite teams and players of all time.